michaelpalumbo/allhands-server/README.md

 ## How To:

 - Only one person in your group should run the server at a given time.
-If you are NOT the one running the server, use one of several available [allhands apps](https://www.npmjs.com/package/allhands)
+If you are NOT the one running the server, use the node module: (https://www.npmjs.com/package/allhands)

 - The server is run separately from allhands.
 If you are running the server, you'll still need to run allhands in order to send-receive data.